core-infra-svcs/dashboard-api-go/client/docs/InlineObject195.md

 `func (o *InlineObject195) HasLocalAuthFallback() bool`

 HasLocalAuthFallback returns a boolean if a field has been set.

+### GetRadiusAccountingStartDelay

+`func (o *InlineObject195) GetRadiusAccountingStartDelay() int32`

+GetRadiusAccountingStartDelay returns the RadiusAccountingStartDelay field if non-nil, zero value otherwise.

+### GetRadiusAccountingStartDelayOk

+`func (o *InlineObject195) GetRadiusAccountingStartDelayOk() (*int32, bool)`

+GetRadiusAccountingStartDelayOk returns a tuple with the RadiusAccountingStartDelay field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRadiusAccountingStartDelay

+`func (o *InlineObject195) SetRadiusAccountingStartDelay(v int32)`

+SetRadiusAccountingStartDelay sets RadiusAccountingStartDelay field to given value.

+### HasRadiusAccountingStartDelay

+`func (o *InlineObject195) HasRadiusAccountingStartDelay() bool`

+HasRadiusAccountingStartDelay returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)